decentraland/rca/Incidents/incident-5.md

 ## Why did it happen?

-After several tests, it was detected that the change causing this issue was a [refactor](https://github.com/decentraland/catalyst/pull/1168) on the Lambdas routes to use Well Known Components but the rollout converged with a major DB change that led to think the issue was there and this situation added complexity to the troubleshooting process.
+After several tests, it was detected that the change causing this issue was a [refactor](https://github.com/decentraland/catalyst/pull/1168) on the Lambdas routes to prepare the service to use Well Known Components in the future but the rollout converged with a major DB change that led to think the issue was there and this situation added complexity to the troubleshooting process.

 ## Issue Timeline